MD, MBA, FACR

 BAppSc(MedRad), GradDipHlthSc(HlthEdu), GradCertBusAdmin, GAICD

-John is a Non-Executive Director of 4DMedical.
+John is an Executive Director of 4DMedical.

 John Livingston was previously one of the founding partners of Lake Imaging, subsequently becoming part of Integral Diagnostics Ltd., where John was Chief Executive Officer and Managing Director.
 John was awarded the AGFA International Award for Development of Digital Imaging Solutions in 2005.